jamesturk/jellyfish/docs/comparison.rst

 Jaro-Winkler is a modification/improvement to Jaro distance, like Jaro it gives a floating point response in [0,1] where 0 represents two completely dissimilar strings and 1 represents identical strings.

 .. warning::
   Prior to 0.8.1 this function was named jaro_winkler.
-That name is still available, but no longer functions as expected.
+That name is still available, but is no longer recommended.
   It will be replaced in 1.0 with a correct version.

 See the `Jaro-Winkler distance article at Wikipedia <http://en.wikipedia.org/wiki/Jaro-Winkler_distance>`_ for more details.